Olivier Berrouet, Petrus' winemaker, April 2017

 Petrus 1955 97p

 Enjoyed during dinner at Domaine de Chevalier with other excellent wines in March 2015.
-Powerful and well-equiped with lush fruit, tannin and acidity.
+Powerful and well-equipped with lush fruit, tannin and acidity.
 Breathtaking richness and depth, long long finish.
 Great, great bottle!

 Petrus 1947 100p

 Tasted in September 2003.
 Belgian bottling.
 It was after all a fantastic finale of the tasting – a showstopper.
-It was a wine with fabulously fine and intense nose of ripe berries mixed with truffles, chocolate and cacao.
+It was a wine with a fabulously fine and intense nose of ripe berries mixed with truffles, chocolate and cacao.
 Fabulous everywhere and extraordinary sublime.
-There is still plenty of life in this art work of a wine.
+There is still plenty of life in this artwork of a wine.